NVIDIA/NeMo/docs/sources/source/nlp/punctuation.rst

 ========

 Make sure you have ``nemo`` and ``nemo_nlp`` installed before starting this tutorial.
-See the :ref:`installation` section for more details.
+See the :ref:`installation` section.

 Introduction
 ------------

-An ASR system typically generates output with no punctuation and capitalization of the words.
-To make such output more human readable and to boost performance of the downstream tasks such as name entity recoginition or machine translation, this tutorial explains how to implement a model in NeMo that will predict punctuation and capitalization for each word in a sentence.
-We'll show how to do this with a pre-trained BERT model.
-For more details on how to pretrain BERT yourself, check out our BERT pretraining tutorial.
+An ASR system typically generates text with no punctuation and capitalization of the words.
+This tutorial explains how to implement a model in NeMo that will predict punctuation and capitalization for each word in a sentence to make ASR output more readable and to boost performance of the downstream tasks such as name entity recoginition or machine translation.
+We'll show how to train network for this task using a pre-trained BERT model.

 Task Description
 ----------------
-For every word in our training dataset we're going to predict a punctuation mark that should follow the word and whether the word should be capitalized.
+For every word in our training dataset we're going to predict 1) a punctuation mark that should follow the word and 2)whether the word should be capitalized.
 The following punctuation marks are considered for this task: commas, periods, question marks.
 Labels format: ``OL``, ``,L``, ``,U``, ``.L``, ``.U``, ``?L``, ``?U``, ``OU``, where the first symbol of the label indicates the punctuation mark (``O`` - no punctuation needed), and the second symbol determines is the word needs to be upper or lower cased.

 .. tip::

-    We recommend you try this out in a Jupyter notebook.
-It'll make debugging much easier!
+    We recommend you try this out in a Jupyter notebook examples/nlp/PunctuationWithBERT.ipynb.
-    See examples/nlp/PunctuationWithBERT.ipynb

 Get Data
 ----------------